bit101/minimalcomps2/README.md

 Implemented using Web Components and Shadow DOM.
 Probably imperfectly.

-Very much a work in progress at the moment.
+Very early preview and very much a work in progress at the moment.

 ## Goals